‘Life jacket lottery’: 3 have drowned while paddleboarding this year in Washington

 That meant paddleboarders had to have a life jacket, although they didn’t have to wear them as long as it was attached to the board.
 Some paddleboarders wear a belt pack that can be inflated when a string is pulled or it is activated when submerged under water.
 Paddleboarders 13 years of age or older must have a Coast Guard-approved life jacket with them.
 Younger paddleboarders also must wear a life jacket.

-They also had to carry a whistle or sound device to make noise in case of an emergency.
+They also must carry a whistle or sound device to make noise in case of an emergency.

-And if paddling at night, they needed to carry a flashlight to warn boaters.
+And if paddling at night, they need to carry a flashlight to warn boaters.

 “People are shocked that it’s a requirement.
 They think that the paddleboards are toys.
 We do the education,” says Sgt.
 Kevin Haistings, of the Seattle Police Department’s Harbor Patrol.